The-OMG/OD-dl_tools/README.md

 This tool is built to work like "wget --mirror".
 It is tested on ubuntu 16.04, but should work on any *nix based system.

+Will only work with a basic webserver file index.
+Compatible tested webserver indexes are:
+* Apache
+* Caddy
+* Nginx

 ## Getting started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.